Our Grapevine Virus Testing Service

 Please review the following information about using our Virus Testing Service:

-- Instructions for Collecting and Submitting Samples for Grapevine Virus Testing
+- Instructions for Collecting and Submitting Cane Samples for Virus Testing

 - Sample Submission Form for Grapevine Virus Testing